Random Pulse Sequences for Qubit Noise Spectroscopy: Protocols for noise spectroscopy

 We propose an alternative method for noise spectroscopy based on random pulse sequences.
-Rather than probing single frequencies like the CPMG method, our approach generates window functions, $W(\omega)$, with desired spectral shapes that probe any linear functional of $\so$.
-The general idea is to design a random pulse generator to produce a group of sequences, such that the expectation value of their window function, $\EE(W(\omega))$, can approximate a desired target function, $T(\omega)$ (as illustrated in Fig. \ref{rpsillus-c} and further explained in \cite{fullversion}).
+Rather than probing single frequencies like the CPMG method, our approach generates window functions, $W(\omega)$, that approximate a desired spectral shape $T(\omega)$.
+The general idea is to design a \textit{random} pulse generator to produce a group of sequences, such that the expectation value of their window function, $\EE(W(\omega))$, can approximate the desired target function, $T(\omega)$, as illustrated in Fig. \ref{rpsillus-c}.
 As a result, we can directly estimate the linear functional, $I=\int \so T(\omega)d\omega$.
 This procedure is analogous to the generation of a stationary sequence \cite{rosenblatt2012stationary}, adapted for noise spectroscopy.

 The random pulse sequences are generated in the following way.
 The total experiment time, $T$, is divided into $M$ equal segments, such that $T=M\tau$.
 Rotation $\pi$-pulses are applied only at the end of particular segments determined by a random pulse generator.
 Specifically, we generate a vector of random variables, $\vec{U} = (U_1,\ldots,U_M) \in \set{1,-1}^M$, {and a corresponding random pulse sequence}, such that: \begin{enumerate} \item $U_i$ represents the value of the filter function, $f(t)$, in the time segment $t \in [(i-1)\tau,i\tau]$.
-A $\pi$-pulse is applied at time $i\tau$ if and only if $U_i \neq U_{i+1}$. \item The expectation value of any random variable is zero, i.e., $\EE(U_i)=0$. \item The covariance of two random variables, $U_i, U_j$, should only depend on the distance $\abs{j-i}$, i.e., it has the form $\EE(U_iU_{i+j})=R(j)$, where $R(j)$ is determined by the target function, $T(\omega)$, that we wish to generate. \end{enumerate} {Random variables $U_i$ satisfying these properties can be constructed by generating a sequence of independent Gaussian random variables, applying a finite impulse response (FIR) filter with suitably chosen coefficients $(a_0, a_1, \ldots, a_{\lambda-1})$, and then applying the sign function.
-In some cases, time-varying FIR filters may be used for improved computational efficiency \cite{fullversion}.}
+A $\pi$-pulse is applied at time $i\tau$ if and only if $U_i \neq U_{i+1}$. \item The expectation value of any random variable is zero, i.e., $\EE(U_i)=0$. \item The covariance of two random variables, $U_i, U_j$, should only depend on the distance $\abs{j-i}$, i.e., it has the form $\EE(U_iU_{i+j})=R(j)$ (for $j\geq 1$). \end{enumerate}

+Random variables $U_i$ satisfying these properties can be constructed by generating a sequence of independent Gaussian random variables $N_0,N_1,N_2,\ldots$, applying a finite impulse response (FIR) filter with suitably chosen coefficients $(a_0, a_1, \ldots, a_{\lambda-1})$, and then applying the sign function to obtain:

+In some cases, time-varying FIR filters may be used for improved computational efficiency (see Appendix \ref{sec-alternative-generator}).

+The above construction is related to the phase retrieval problem, in the following way.
+An elementary calculation (see Appendix \ref{sec-generating-random-pulse-sequences-1}) shows that